cludden/migrator/README.md

 import { cli } from 'termigrator'

 /**
- * Define a function that returns a promise that resovles to your configured
+ * Define a function that returns a promise that resolves to your configured
  * migrator instance
  * @return {Promise} promise
  */